Skip to content

 Finally, learn how content modeling works in Storyblok by reading the blocks, fields, datasources, references, and internationalization developer concepts.
 It is highly advisable to create a proof-of-concept to establish the ideal content model before proceeding to migrate any actual content.
 It is suggested not to rush this process.
 Instead, refine the approach in multiple iterations and involve key stakeholders from design, marketing, and other relevant teams.

-Before writing migration scripts, consider how to extract the source content from the legacy CMS.
+Before performing any migration operations to Storyblok, consider how to extract the source content from the legacy CMS.
 When migrating from another headless CMS, utilize its REST or GraphQL API endpoints to retrieve all relevant data in JSON format.
 Some monolithic CMSs also provide such API endpoints.

 If the legacy CMS does not provide any API endpoints, it may be possible to access the database directly and export all relevant data.
 Alternatively, extract data directly from the HTML pages of the production environment using a crawler library such as CheerioCrawler.